-July 3rd, 2021
+October 3rd, 2021

-HHSC has extended the lifted ban on service providers of respite and CFC PAS/HAB from living in the same home as the person receiving Home and Community-based Services and Texas Home Living program services.
+HHSC has lifted the ban on service providers of respite and CFC PAS/HAB from living in the same home as the person receiving Home and Community-based Services and Texas Home Living program services.
 This gives access to needed services for people living in their own or family’s home.
 A person’s spouse or a minor child’s parent still cannot be a paid service provider of these services due to guidelines found in HCS, TxHmL and CFC handbooks located under Long-term Care Waiver Programs.

 This is a temporary policy change.
-It is effective March 27, 2020 and is extended through July 31, 2021 unless the federal public health emergency ends sooner.
+It is effective March 27, 2020 through Oct.
+31, 2021 unless the public health emergency ends sooner.
 HHSC will update if there are any changes.

 Program providers must complete the required background checks for all service providers.
+They must follow:

 - The Texas Administrative Code, Title 40, Part 1, Subchapter D and N

-- HCS and TxHmL Rules, Section 9.177 (n) and (o), and Sections 9.579 (r) and (s)
+- HCS and TxHmL Rules,§9.177 (n) and (o), and §9.579 (r) and (s)

 FYI- Don’t forget that currently (Due to COVID-19) HHSC has said if you need to add on more CFC PAS/HAB units on the IPC, you are not required to request SC to update the CFC PAS/HAB assessment.
-The provider need only complete an IPC revision and IP update.
+The provider needs only complete an IPC revision and IP update.